 Comforting Words For When Someone Passes: Condolences During A Difficult Time

-Updated April 9, 2024by Regain Editorial Team
+Updated October 16, 2024by Regain Editorial Team

 When someone you know has lost a loved one, it can be hard to find the right words to say.
-You don’t want to give them lukewarm platitudes or half-meaning promises.
+You might not want to give them lukewarm platitudes or half-meaning promises.
 You want to do the right thing, to comfort them in a time of great sadness.
-Remember that it starts by just being there for them.
+Remember that it typically starts by just being there for them.
 Your presence can be a comfort when someone is lost.
 If you need help thinking up things to say, take a look at some of these suggestions.
 Remember that there’s really no “right” thing to say, and everyone reacts differently to receiving comfort.
 Follow the lead of the person who has lost someone and let them tell you what they need.

 “I love you.”